baw-de/ENGINEER/README.md

 # ENGINEER
 Welcome to the ENGINEER project (**En**twicklun**g** standardisierter **In**formationsmodelle für die Planung am B**e**ispiel von Labyrinth-W**e**h**r**anlagen)!

 The ENGINEER project is developing an automated digital design for labyrinth weir structures.
 The project was funded by [mFUND](https://bmdv.bund.de/DE/Themen/Digitales/mFund/Projekte/mfund-projekte.html).
 Participants include the [BAW](www.baw.de), [WNA Magdeburg](https://www.wna-magdeburg.wsv.de/Webs/WNA/WNA-Magdeburg/DE/Startseite/startseite_node.html), [Arcadis](https://www.arcadis.com/de-de) and [Cadcom](https://cadcom.de/).
+The project is funded until end of February 2025.
+After that, even smaller bug fixes are carried out if required and if the appropriate resources are available.

 This repository contains the Python scripts for the hydraulic design of labyrinth weir structures developed by BAW.